Main Games Corsairs Legacy Corsairs Legacy: Naval Mission News Community Contacts

 • merchant: 61–63

-Historical note: Pinnaces were used as fast auxiliary and reconnaissance vessels capable of carrying substantial artillery for their size.
-They were often employed for military purposes and convoy escort.
+Historical note: Pinnaces were fast auxiliary and reconnaissance vessels capable of carrying a relatively heavy armament for their size.
+They were often used for military purposes and convoy escort.

 Brigantine